 Reducing mass directly impacts fuel consumption and carbon dioxide emissions, and provides additional benefits related to acceleration, braking, handling, and driving comfort.

-The auto industry is increasingly using lightweight aluminum alloy for many components previously made from steel and cast iron.
+The automotive and trucking industries are increasingly using lightweight aluminum alloys and magnesium alloys for many components previously made from steel and cast iron.

 Cast aluminum alloys offer greater design flexibility over traditional stamped and welded steel parts.
 Depending on part geometry, aluminum can match steel and cast iron for impact and fatigue performance.

-Casted aluminum parts often found in today’s cars and lightweight trucks include:
+Cast aluminum and cast magnesium parts often found in today’s cars and lightweight trucks include:

 - Cylinder heads